LEARNAcademy/devpass-devops/_docs/challenge5.md

 1. Change directory in to the repo, change in to [files/challenge4](https://github.com/LEARNAcademy/devpass-devops/tree/master/files/challenge4)
 1. `cp ec2.ini.sample ec2.ini`
 1. Edit ec2.ini to include your AWS key and secret at the very bottom of the file
+1. Create a directory called `.aws` in your home folder if it does not exist `mkdir ~/.aws`
+1. Copy the sample credential file to `~/.aws/credentials`
+1. Edit the `~/.aws/credentials` file and add your AWS keypair there as well
 1. Run `ansible-playbook -i ec2.py launch.yml

 Notice how the process launches an EC2 image, and then configures that image.
 If you have to reconfigure after making changes (like to complete the next two exercises) you can safely run the Ansible command again, or cut out the launch.yml and only run configure.yml (launch __includes_ configure) by running `ansible-playbook -i ec2.py configure.yml`